clemsonacm/hackpack/presents/vim/vim.markdown

 +   Turn on the mouse `set mouse=a`
 +   Turn on syntax highlighting `syntax on`
 +   Set your background color `set bg=dark`
-+   I hate escape --TODO I put this here as for a general introduction to key bindings

 Copy and Paste
 ==============
---TODO this slide doesn't seem to offer very practical examples --TODO there's also quite a lot of content on registers, which I actually don't use all that much.
---TODO it is actually one of the features that I tend to use and is a building --TODO block for building complex macros, and it is different than what other editors --TODO use so it is worth spending some time on.
-Plus, I planned to breeze --TODO through these slides and put them here more as a here is whats possible instead --TODO of a here is how to do every thing.
 +   Forget Copy and Paste
 +   Think registers
     +   You now have 35 copy buffers